thejokers69/Weather-MCP-Server/README.md

    }
    ```

+   **Note**: Replace `/path/to/weather/build/index.js` with the actual absolute path to your weather server build file.

 2. **Restart Claude for Desktop**

 3. **Test the tools**:
    - Ask Claude: "What are the weather alerts in California?"
    - Ask Claude: "What's the weather forecast for coordinates 40.7128, -74.0060?"

+### For Client Developers

+If you're building your own MCP client, check out the [MCP Quickstart for Client Developers](https://modelcontextprotocol.io/quickstart/client) to learn how to integrate with this weather server and other MCP servers.

 ## Usage